Table of contents

 Purple Kush Grow Information

-The Purple Kush strain may not be the hardest strain in the world to grow, but it’s also definitely not the easiest.
+The Purple Kush strain seeds may not be the hardest in the world to grow, but they also definitely not the easiest.
 Once only available in clone form, this plant does need some TLC during all phases of its growth cycle.

 Being a pure indica, it will grow very bushy and short, almost never reaching more than three feet in height.
 This makes it suitable for a screen of green (SCROG) setup, preferably in a hydro setup.
 Like any Kush, this strain is a hungry one and growing it hydroponically will allow it to get all the nutrients it needs.
 As for growing outside, as long as temperatures are consistent and remain between 65 and 75 degrees Fahrenheit outside it should be fine.